faryon93/sackci/README.md

 ## Features
 - agent-less design (just a docker host is needed)
-- single database file
+- pipeline configuration stored in project repository
 - configuration in text format (storable in vcs)
 - custom scm via special docker container
-- pipeline configuration stored in project repository
+- single database file
+- realtime web interface
-- REST API and web interface with live data
+- REST interface (used by web ui)

 ## Architecture
 The sackci server is the central node which orchestrates the builds on all "agents".
 On the build agents there is no software required, except a running docker daemon with exposed management api to the network.